-In a very general sense, telemedicine is the practice of diagnosing and treating of patients through means of telecommunication.
+In a very general sense, telemedicine is the practice of diagnosing and treating patients through means of telecommunication.
 Recognizing the likely future growth of telemedicine, the American Telecommunication Association was formed 4 years ago to encourage medical training programs to incorporate telemedicine training into their curriculum.
 From my perspective, this is an idea that certainly seems timely, yet there are a number of short-term hurdles in our way.

 The first is that a reliable computer or mobile device and high-speed Internet access are essential both for providers and patients to make telemedicine work.
 This is rarely an issue on the provider side, but are our patients truly ready?